 Charlotta is active as an ensemble-singer and a soloist.
 She sings regularly with ensembles as the Eric Ericsons Chamber Choir, the Swedish Radio Choir and the Ensemble Fleder.
 Charlotta recently became a member of the Ensemble Villancico.

 Dan Johansson’s focus on early music and early keyboard instruments started in Gothenburg around 1980.
 By that time, he was one of few in Sweden to sing countertenor.
-After studying harpsichord playing at the Royal College of Music in Stockholm, he now combines freelance playing and singing with his work as curator at the Swedish Museum of Perorming Arts.
+After studying harpsichord playing at the Royal College of Music in Stockholm, he worked as curator for the large keyboard collection at the Swedish Museum of Perorming Arts. (former Musikmuseet) Along with freelance playing and singing, he is now running a workshop focusing on restoration and maintenance of harpsichords, clavichords and early piano instruments.

 Love Enström could be described as a musical chameleon.
 His solo repertoire spans from early baroque music, such as Rappresentatione Di Anima e Di Corpo by Cavalieri, to late romantic music, such as Lied von der Erde by Mahler.
 As an ensemble singer Love has performed most of the great works and has sung for conductors such as Muti, Abbado and Gergiev.
 Since 2004 Love is employed by the world renowned Swedish Radio Choir and regularly travels the world to perform.